tttapa/Control-Surface/doxygen/pages/FAQ.md

 still want to save some memory, you can try decreasing the
 @ref SYSEX_BUFFER_SIZE.

-If you have many buttons, it might be useful to turn off the
-@ref AH_INDIVIDUAL_BUTTON_INVERT setting in @ref src/AH/Settings/Settings.hpp.

 ## Why do I get a compiler error when using the note F? {#faq-midi-note-f}

 The Arduino core defines a global preprocessor macro `F(...)` which places